lukephelan/web-of-westeros/README.md

 My application turned out a bit different as I started exploring graph databases and data visualisation.

-Unfortunately, you must use the [Chrome 'Allow-Control-Allow-Origin'](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) add-on for the third-party API calls to work (double click on a node and you will see what I mean).
-If anyone knows a work-around, please contact me.

 ## How to Use

 1. Clone or download this repository, as well as [this repository](https://github.com/lukephelan/api-wow).